All work

 The Concept

 The project approaches horror as a cultural barometer, treating a large set of popular titles as a corpus through which contemporary fears can be mapped, compared, and grouped.
+At its core is a classification system that assigns each film a primary fear category, moving the analysis from individual titles to a broader structure of recurring themes.

 The Process

-Film metadata was compiled from Netflix’s Engagement Report and enriched through OMDb, IMDb, and TMDB.
+Film metadata was compiled from Netflix’s Engagement Report and enriched through OMDb, IMDb, and TMDB APIs.
 Each title was then classified by core fear using a hybrid workflow: a local LLaMA-3 8B model run via Ollama, prompted with the film’s title, synopsis, and keywords, and guided by a manually designed taxonomy.

-Model outputs were then manually reviewed and refined.
+Model outputs were then reviewed and refined.
 Categories were consolidated into three higher-order supergroups reflecting broader dimensions of recurring fears.

 The Visualization